Wood Counter Tops19 July 2017

 Oil Finishing for Butcher Block Tops

-Regular application of oil thus being the only way to secure a long, functional life for your butcher block, it is usually carried out monthly during the first year and once every 4-5 months ever after.
+Thus, regular oil application is the only way to secure a long, functional life for your butcher block.
+It is usually carried out monthly during the first year and once every 4-5 months ever after.
 Particular circumstances, however, will further adjust the frequency.
 Wood species with a higher porosity such as beech or oak will require a more frequent treatment than maple, black locust or other similarly tight-grain wood.
 The pace of wear and tear is another factor to influence how often the re-oiling is to be performed.
-As the butcher block is sanded down at times in order to remove cut marks and scratches, a new coat of oil must follow each sanding.
-The blocks extensively used on a daily basis are usually sanded down every couple of weeks or so and hence, the re-oiling would follow the same frequency pattern, too.
+As the butcher block is sanded down at times to remove cut marks and scratches, a new coat of oil must follow each sanding.
+The blocks extensively used on a daily basis are usually sanded down every couple of weeks, or so and hence, the re-oiling would follow the same frequency pattern, too.

-When choosing the oil finishing, it is important to select a food-grade inert oil, like walnut oil, tung oil or food-grade mineral oil.
-Vegetable oils, although safe in contact with foods will eventually go rancid and impart undesired odor and taste.
-Others, such as the Danish oil, although stable are not suitable for food contact.
-For increased water-repelling and stain protection properties, mineral oil can be heated, mixed thoroughly with beeswax and immediately applied, the resulting mixture being something in-between a penetrating and a build-up finish.
+When choosing the oil finishing, it is important to select a food-grade inert oil, like walnut oil, tung oil, or food-grade mineral oil.
+Although safe in contact with foods, vegetable oils will eventually go rancid and impart undesired odor and taste.
+Others, such as the Danish oil, although stable, are not suitable for food contact.
+For increased water-repelling and stain protection properties, mineral oil can be heated, mixed thoroughly with beeswax, and immediately applied.
+The resulting mixture is something in-between a penetrating and a build-up finish.

-The oil is applied extremely easy, by pouring it onto the wood surface and then smearing it with a paintbrush, rag or sponge.
-Never worry about applying too much oil, especially during first time session.
+The oil is applied extremely easily by pouring it onto the wood surface and then smearing it with a paintbrush, rag or sponge.
+Never worry about using too much oil, especially during the first time session.
 When the oil is indeed too much, it will stagnate onto the wood surface for many days and would have to be wiped off with a clean, dry rag or paper towel, but it will take time for the wood to achieve this level of oil saturation.
 Most often, the oil will go into the wood fiber within a 2 to 24 hours interval.
-The speed at which the wood will suck the oil in will vary with the type of oil used, the wood species and the grit the wood was sanded at.
+The speed at which the wood will suck the oil will vary with the type of oil used, the wood species, and the grit the sandpaper used.
 Woods with a naturally oily fiber, like walnut or black locust, will absorb the finish at a slower pace and so will do the wood polished down to a very smooth surface.
 Walnut oil generally gets absorbed slower than the mineral oil but faster than the tung oil, which also tends to dry the wood and sometimes raise the fiber.